newtonproject/NEPs/README.md

 1. Add your NEP to your fork of the repository.
 Use a template to start your NEP.
 1. Submit a Pull Request to Newton's NEPs repository.

-Your first PR should be a first draft of the final NEP.
+**Your first PR** should be a first draft of the NEP.
 It must meet the formatting criteria.
 An editor will manually review the first PR for a new NEP and assign it a number before merging it.
 Make sure you include a `Discussions to` header with the URL to a discussion forum or open GitHub issue where people can discuss the NEP as a whole.

 Once your first PR is merged, it will be merged to draft NEPs.
 For this to work, it has to be able to tell that you own the draft being edited.
 Make sure that the 'author' line of your NEP contains either your GitHub username or your email address inside .
 If you use your email address, that address must be the one publicly shown on your [your GitHub profile](https://github.com/settings/profile).

-To update a draft NEP, you need to created another PR after edit.
+**To update a draft NEP**, you need to created another PR after edit.
 Once the PR is merged, your updated draft NEP will be merged to draft NEPs.

-When you believe your NEP is mature and ready to progress past the Draft phase to Final, you should do:
+**Finalize a draft NEP**: When you believe your NEP is mature and ready to progress past the Draft phase to Final, you should do:

-Reopen the issue corresponding to the NEP and request for make the NEP Final.
+Open an issue to request for make the NEP Final.
 An editor will review your request and ask if anyone objects to its being finalised.
-If the editor decides there is no rough consensus - for instance, because contributors point out significant issues with the NEP - they may close the close and request that you fix the issues in the draft before trying again.
+If the editor decides there is no rough consensus - for instance, because contributors point out significant issues with the NEP - they may close the issue and request that you fix the issues in the draft before trying again.

 If your request for finalised a NEP has been approved, an editor will change the NEP status to Public Call for anyone to check it can be a Final NEP.
 Once the Public Call period has passed.
 An editor will update the status to Final.